 - Breastfeeding – Kangaroo care allows easy access to the breast, and skin-to-skin contact increasing milk let-down.

 - Increase weight gain – Kangaroo care allows the baby to fall into a deeper sleep allowing it to direct more energy to other bodily functions.
-Increased weight gain also means shorter hospital stay.
+Increased weight gain also means a shorter hospital stay.

 - Increased intimacy and bonding.